Walking Control Based on Step Timing Adaptation: Appendix B: Viability in the lateral direction

 \begin{IEEEbiography}[{ }]{S. Ali.
 A. Moosavian} received his B.Sc. degree in 1986 from Sharif University of Technology and the M.Sc. degree in 1990 from Tarbiat Modaress University (both in Tehran), and his Ph.D. degree in 1996 from McGill University (Montreal, Canada), all in Mechanical Engineering.
 He is a Professor with the Mechanical Engineering Department at K. N. Toosi University of Technology (KNTU) in Tehran since 1997.
 His research interests are in the areas of dynamics modeling and motion/impedance control of terrestrial, legged and space robotic systems.
 He has published more than 200 articles in peer-reviewed journals and conference proceedings.
 He is a Member of IEEE, and one of the Founders of the ARAS Research Group, and the Manager of Center of Excellence in Robotics and Control at KNTU. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Ludovic Righetti} is an Associate Professor in the Electrical and Computer Engineering Department and in the Mechanical and Aerospace Engineering Department at the Tandon School of Engineering at New York University and a Senior Researcher at the Max-Planck Institute for Intelligent Systems in T\"ubingen, Germany.
-He holds an engineering diploma in Computer Science (2004) and a Doctorate in Science (2008) from the Ecole Polytechnique F\'ed\'erale de Lausanne (Switzerland).
-He was a postdoctoral fellow at the University of Southern California from 2009 to 2012 and started the Movement Generation and Control Group at the Max-Planck Institute for Intelligent Systems in 2012.
+He holds an engineering diploma in Computer Science and a Doctorate in Science from the Ecole Polytechnique F\'ed\'erale de Lausanne (Switzerland).
 His research focuses on the planning and control of movements for autonomous robots, with a special emphasis on legged locomotion and manipulation.

 \end{IEEEbiography}